Every business video is unique, so you’ll need to thoughtfully consider the contents of each when it’s time to share them with your team.

 Your corporate culture and the methods by which you do business are often important competitive differentiators.
 Most businesses prefer to keep these kinds of corporate knowledge and instructional materials private.
 Employees’ accessibility for these materials is paramount, but a close second is keeping them out of the hands of the public (and the competition).

-Want to know more about your options for storing your business video online, and how to choose between your YouTube Channel and your corporate YouTube VCMS?
-Download our new white paper, “A YouTube Channel vs. the Corporate YouTube: A guide to designing a policy to help your business choose the right place for your videos” today.
+If you want to know more about your options for storing your business video online, and how to choose between your YouTube Channel and your corporate YouTube, download our white paper, “A YouTube Channel vs. the Corporate YouTube: A guide to designing a policy to help your business choose the right place for your videos.”